engineersakibcse47/Kubernetes/README.md

 <img width="472" alt="image" src="https://github.com/engineersakibcse47/Kubernetes/assets/108215990/64dde985-9899-47bb-b8a1-30d09385e4d5">

-- etcd: Kubernetes backing store.You can recover the whole cluster state using the etcd.
+- etcd: Etcd holds the current status of any K8s components.
+From etcd kubernets get status data of components to upate status continously.
+So, it's a kubernetes backing store.
+You can recover the whole cluster state using the etcd.
+  - Cluster Brain, Key Value Store.

 **Virtual Network:**
 It's a very important component of kubernetes which help those nodes, worker nodes and masternodes to talk to each other.